 Combine lean protein and complex carbs at every meal.
 Protein promotes satiety, and the requirement to combine it with complex carbohydrates is presumably based on the idea that it will result in more stable blood sugar levels.
 There’s nothing unorthodox about this advice, but neither has it been shown to be always necessary.

 Consume adequate healthy fats each day.
 This is a reasonable recommendation, and one that’s supported by good evidence.
-Substituting saturated or trans fats with refined carbohydrates is either neutral or negative as a health benefit.
-Substituting monounsaturated and polyunsaturated fats for saturated and trans fasts helps lower the risk of heart disease.
-So the advice to consume would be better phrased as guidance to substitute
+Substituting refined carbohydrates for saturated or trans fats with has either no effect, or a negative effect, on your health.
+Substituting monounsaturated and polyunsaturated fats for saturated and trans fats helps lower the risk of heart disease, a positive effect.
+So the advice to consume adequate healthy fats would be better phrased as guidance to substitute healthy fats (mono- and poly-unsaturated) for unhealthy fats (saturated and trans).

 Carry a cooler loaded with Eat-Clean foods to get through the day.
 This is reasonable advice if accessing foods is difficult or expensive.
 But not always necessary.

 Avoid chemicals, preservatives, and artificial sugar.
-This simply an appeal to the naturalistic fallacy.
+This simply the fallacy of appeal to nature.
 It’s not possible to avoid “chemicals” in your diet; chemicals ARE your diet.
 The same can be said for preservatives.
 Salt is a preservative.
 Added ingredients need to be evaluated on their own merits, not avoided wholesale.
 The same can be said for artificial sweeteners.
 Reno demonizes sugar substitutes claiming they “work against you just as much as white sugar does.”
 Yet there is no persuasive evidence to demonstrate that artificial sweeteners are harmful, or will compromise dietary goals.
 The same cannot be said for sugar.

 Avoid saturated and trans fats.
-There is no good evidence to suggest that a high fat intake is inherently harmful, or that total amount of fat in one’s diet must be limited.
+There is no good evidence to suggest that a high fat intake is inherently harmful so long as overall calorie intake is reasonable, or that total amount of fat in one’s diet must be limited.
 However, as noted above, the types of fats matter.
 Avoiding saturated fats completely is difficult and probably inadvisable as many sources of healthy fats will usually contain some saturated fat (e.g., fish, nuts).
 Trans fats from prepared foods, however, should be avoided, as there’s good evidence to suggest that their consumption is associated with negative health outcomes.

 Avoid sugar-loaded colas and juices.
 Reno’s advice here is consistent with most dietary advice that identified colas and juices as low-nutritive, high-calorie beverages.
 Beverages can be a significant source of calories.
 In these circumstances, minimizing their consumption is probably warranted.
 While most liquid calories are treated the same as colas and juices, these two categories are commonly consumed and represent easily modifiable changes in one’s diet.
 However, Reno also says products like honey and maple syrup are acceptable substitutes for sugar when used in moderation, ignoring the fact that calories are calories, and these substitutes differ little from sucrose from a nutritional perspective.